 Bursae are specialized fluid-filled sacs that are present in and around many of your body’s major joints.
 These sacs act as both a cushion and a lubricant, allowing tendons, muscles, and bones to glide and slide freely without painful friction.
 Each heel naturally contains one such sac, the retrocalcaneal bursa, between tendon and bone at the point where the Achilles inserts into the heel bone.

 Unfortunately, certain medical conditions, injuries, or repetitive stresses can cause inflammation in a bursa.
 An underlying cause of arthritis or certain foot shapes may ultimately be at fault, and those who suddenly increase the intensity of their physical activity are also at increased risk.

 Possible symptoms may include:

-- Pain in the heel, especially during walking or other activities.
-Pain may be worse when walking on tiptoes and may cause limping.
+- Back of heel pain, especially during walking or other activities.
+Back of heel pain may be worse when walking on tiptoes and may cause limping.

 - Reddish, warm, tender skin

 Once our Nassau County bursitis specialist makes a positive diagnosis, we’ll start you off on a treatment program.
 The good news is that many cases (although not all) can be relieved through a combination of good old-fashioned rest and some conservative treatments.